What Is Employer Branding?

 What Makes an Employer Brand Stand Out

-Now that the importance of employer branding has been established, that brings us to question: what makes a good employer brand?
+Now that the importance of employer branding has been established, that brings us to the question: what makes a good employer brand?

 A great EVP is at the epicentre of solid employer branding, but what use is a great EVP without even greater communication of it?
 A clear communication strategy that accurately brings across the offerings of your organisation is a sure-fire way to spread the word about what your brand stands for.
-That’s the only way you can ensure that your prospective employees know about all the fantastic things that await them once they join your company, and that current employees are fully aware of the opportunities available for them to leverage.
+That’s the only way you can ensure that your prospective employees know about all the fantastic perks that await them once they join your company, and that current employees are fully aware of the opportunities available for them to leverage.

 Here are five ways to effectively leverage social media posts that can go a long way in boosting your employer brand:

 1. Show off your workspace

 A great working environment is one of the most significant factors to consider when it comes to choosing an employer— after all, it is where you will be spending much of your time.
 Whether it’s a coffee corner, a great view, or slides (yes, google HQ is known for their slides!), let your prospective employees know what you have in store for them.